 KinTek Explorer is scientific software for modeling, simulating, and fitting chemical reaction kinetics using numerical integration and nonlinear least-squares regression.
 KinTek Explorer is used by the pharmaceutical industry for drug discovery and optimization, and by universities as a teaching aid and research tool.
-We are available on Windows and OS X. We offer two version free demo version and professional version.
+The software is optimized for use with KinTek instruments, but is written to accept any data in csv or tab-delimited format, and may be used stand-alone without any hardware to learn, plan, and simulate user-defined experiments.
+We are available on Windows and OS X. We offer two versions Student and Professional version.

 Model arbitrarily complex reaction mechanisms using simple text descriptions: E + S = ES = EP.
 From this description, differential equations are generated allowing the mechanism to be numerically modeled and fit to your data without simplifying assumptions.

 Define a variety of experiments including kinetic transients, steady-state kinetics, equilibrium titrations, fixed time point assays, and time-resolved spectra, and fit them all, simultaneously, to this single unifying model.
 Conduct and fit data from series experiments based on varying concentration, temperature, or voltage.

 Dynamic interactive simulation: “drag” rate constants or other model parameters with the mouse, and watch the output curves change in real time, allowing an intuitive understanding of the kinetics involved, and interactive exploration of initial parameters for data fitting.